COVID-19 Corona Virus Response

 What to Expect When You Visit

-- Timed play to limit the number of guests (20 per hour)
+- Play to limit the number of kids (approximately 30 per hour)

 - All kids and adults must use hand sanitizer or wash hands when they come in and leave